-In a July 2020 email to campus, Chancellor Black identified seven diversity and inclusion action steps focused on making lasting and significant change at UMD.
-These action items serve as campus priorities throughout the 2020-2021 academic year.
+Chancellor Black has identified seven diversity and inclusion action steps focused on making lasting and significant change at UMD.
+These action items serve as campus priorities.

 The summary table below outlines the actions UMD has committed to in this area.
 The table identifies the responsible office(s) for implementation and provides updates on the progress of each initiative.